 Next, write down how you plan to improve or add your personal relationship with Jesus.
-Will you make a commitment to not look at Facebook or emails when you wake up?
-Go to Church every week?
-Join a small group bible study?
+Will you make a commitment to not look at Facebook or emails when you wake up until you chat with the one who loves you the most ?
+Or make a commitment to attend your church more ? and Join a small group bible study?

 Just as an athlete makes sacrifices and trains with others that are like- minded, as Christians we need to keep our eyes fixed on Jesus and find like-minded sisters to keep us accountable and encourage us.